 Marvel Studios / The Walt Disney Company

 The Dogma of the TVA:

-ā€œLong ago, there was a vast Multiversal War.
-Countless unique timelines battled each other for supremacy, nearly resulting in the total destruction of ā€¦ well, everything.
-But then, the all-knowing Timekeepers emerged, bringing peace by reorganizing the Multiverse into a single timeline: the Sacred Timeline.ā€ ā€“ Miss Minutes.
+“Long ago, there was a vast Multiversal War.
+Countless unique timelines battled each other for supremacy, nearly resulting in the total destruction of ⌠well, everything.
+But then, the all-knowing Timekeepers emerged, bringing peace by reorganizing the Multiverse into a single timeline: the Sacred Timeline.â â Miss Minutes.

-The TVA served a mysterious trio of what were more or less Space Lizards called “The Timekeepers.”
-TVA Agents were taught that the Timekeepers created the TVA and its workers in order to prevent a new Multiversal War and TVA Agents were armed with numerous devices that assisted them in their efforts, including TemPads, Time Twisters, Time Wands, Time Cells, and Reset Charges.
-They were also assisted by a unique Artificially Intelligent program / hologram known as Miss Minutes.
-From TVA Headquarters, the TVA Agents monitored the Sacred Timeline, searching for any signs of Nexus Events and potential Branched Realities.
-The Sacred Timeline was also monitored by the Timekeepers, who the entire TVA answered to.
-Only TVA Judges were permitted audience with the Timekeepers and the TVA Judge oversaw all cases of Variants; people who were apprehended by the TVA for violating the Sacred Timeline.
-When a Variant was found guilty, they were mercilessly ā€œprunedā€ and the Reality / Timeline from whence they came was reset (a nice way of saying purged).
+The TVA serve a mysterious trio of what were more or less Space Lizards called “The Timekeepers.”
+TVA Agents are taught that the Timekeepers created the TVA and its workers in order to prevent the outbreak of a new Multiversal War that was waged by militant Variants of an unimaginably powerful conqueror and ended by the Timekeepers.
+TVA Agents are armed with numerous technologically advanced devices that assist them in their efforts to police the Sacred Timeline in noble servitude to the Timekeepers, including TemPads, Time Twisters, Time Wands, Time Cells, and Reset Charges.
+They are also assisted by a unique Artificially Intelligent program / hologram known as Miss Minutes.
+The TemPads allow the TVA to freely traverse the Sacred Timeline as well as any spawned Timelines without causing a Timeline Branch themselves.
+This is essential in order to maintain the integrity of the Sacred Timeline.
+From TVA Headquarters, the TVA Agents monitor the Sacred Timeline, searching for any signs of Nexus Events and potential Branched Timelines.
+The Sacred Timeline is also monitored by the Timekeepers, who the entire TVA answer to, though only TVA Judges are permitted audience with the Timekeepers themselves.
+The TVA Judge furthermore oversees all criminal cases of Variants and when a Variant is found guilty, they are mercilessly âprunedâ and the Branched Timeline from whence they came is reset (a nice way of saying purged).

-TVA Agents are groomed to believe that they were created by The Timekeepers and that a sort of blissful and heavenly existence at the End of Time awaits them as a reward by The Timekeepers for their work.
+TVA Agents are groomed to believe that they themselves were created by The Timekeepers and that a sort of blissful and heavenly existence at the End of Time awaits them as a reward by The Timekeepers for their good work.

+Marvel Studios / The Walt Disney Company